rodolfopietro97/my-articles/bip-hd_wallets.md

  1. Generating the mnemonic
  2. Converting mnemonic into a binary seed

-This seed can be later used to generate deterministic wallets using BIP-0032 or similar methods.
+This seed can be later used to generate deterministic wallets using BIP-32/ BIP or similar methods.

 ### Process of generation
 Better explained: